11/12/24

 1/2 baked, on my back looking up, I hear Angels playing harps and theremins at the park's Timpani Bowl; parkgoers are drawn to the resonance.

-The Martians have carved out 1000s of miles of underground tunnels, creating multi-colored living space and streams full of San Casciano Water, healing water for Extraterrestrials and Earthlings alike.
+The Martians have carved out 1000s of miles of underground tunnels, carving out multi-colored living space, 20 meter swiming pools full of San Casciano Water, healing water for Extraterrestrials and Earthlings alike, Humans can now live for 100s of years.

-At the Oasis Festival, Extraterrestrial chefs cook up fabulous meals served to 1000s in Beduin tents; boiled ants, beans, potatoes, grapes, powerful roots and herbs, vitamin-rich food cultivated in Geodesic domes
+At the Oasis Festival, Extraterrestrial chefs cook up sumptuous meals for 1000s sitting on carpet under Beduin tents; boiled ants, beans, potatoes, grapes, powerful roots and herbs, vitamin-rich food cultivated in Geodesic domes

 There is no electricity or oil on Mars; they don't need it.
-Instead, they harness electromagnetic energy using thousands of miles of football-field-sized solar panels.
+Instead, they use thousands of miles of football-field-sized solar panels to harness electromagnetic energy.

 Martians have bodies that are similar to Anthropoids; they have spins, hands, mouths, internal organs, sex organs.